Welp, here goes nothin'.

 What about protein?

 This is the quintessential question that non-vegans are concerned about...and the question that has committed vegans rolling their eyes.
 Kinda like how it seemed all non-homeschooling families were always concerned about how homeschooling families made sure their children were "properly socialized".
-Really, it's a non-issue.
+Really, that was a non-issue.
 So is the protein thing.
 A non-issue.
 So long as the individual doesn't have any sort of health issue affected by protein, a whole food plant based vegan diet should provide enough protein for the average person's nutritional needs.
-For example, the following vegan foods are significant sources of protein: broccoli, flax & chia seeds, whole wheat pasta & bread, tofu, various types of beans, and more!
-Furthermore, the over emphasis on protein as a major need for human nutrition is off-base.
+For example, the following vegan foods are significant sources of protein: broccoli, flax & chia seeds, whole wheat pasta & bread, tofu, various types of beans, and more! (check out the image below) Furthermore, the over emphasis on protein as a major need for human nutrition is off-base.
 Watch the Forks over Knives documentary (link up above) for a more eloquent and scientific argument for why we don't really need to be overly concerned about the protein issue.